Law enforcement in the United Kingdom: Other constables

-There are many constables who are not members of territorial police forces.
-The most notable are members of the three forces referred to as special police forces: the British Transport Police, Ministry of Defence Police and Civil Nuclear Constabulary.
+Many constables are not members of territorial police forces.
+The most notable are members of the three forces referred to as special police forces: the British Transport Police, Ministry of Defence Police, and Civil Nuclear Constabulary.
 Such officers have the "powers and privileges of a constable" in matters relating to their work.
 BTP and MDP officers have additional jurisdiction where requested by a constable of another force, in which case they take on that constable's jurisdiction.
 Upon request from the chief police officer of a police force, members of one of the above three forces can be given the full powers of constables in the police area of the requesting force.
 This was used to supplement police numbers in the areas surrounding the 2005 G8 summit at Gleneagles.

 Many acts allow companies or councils to employ constables for a specific purpose.
 There are ten companies whose employees are sworn in as constables under section 79 of the Harbours, Docks, and Piers Clauses Act 1847.
 As a result, they have the full powers of a constable on land owned by the harbour, dock, or port and at any place within one mile of any owned land.
-There are also forces created by specific legislation, such as the Port of Tilbury Police (Port of London Act 1968), Mersey Tunnels Police (County of Merseyside Act 1989) and the Epping Forest Keepers (Epping Forest Act 1878).
+There are also forces created by specific legislation, such as the Port of Tilbury Police (Port of London Act 1968), Mersey Tunnels Police (County of Merseyside Act 1989), and the Epping Forest Keepers (Epping Forest Act 1878).